MORE CASE STUDIES

 "The key innovation behind Pulpex is enabling the successful transition of a portion of glass and plastic packaging to a sustainable, recyclable pulp using existing industrial manufacture and filling infrastructure," said Mike Anstey, CEO and Co-Founder of Pilot Lite.
 "The Pulpex business model makes this solution, viable, valuable and financeable in a way that previous, non-scalable technologies have failed."

 Pilot Lite also recognized the need for brand leadership to affect change in packaging and consumer behavior.
-To scale the technology faster and facilitate the widest possible adoption of the paper bottle, Pilot Lite created a global consortium of corporates in non-competing categories including Diageo, PepsiCo, Unilever, Castrol and GSK Consumer Healthcare that will utilise Pulpex sustainable packaging for specific brands.
-It then also leveraged key partnerships with the likes of Stora Enso, BASF and Solenis.
+To scale the technology faster and facilitate the widest possible adoption of the paper bottle, Pilot Lite has collaborated with a group of leading global CPGs in non-competing categories including Diageo, PepsiCo, Unilever, Castrol, Haleon, The Estée Lauder Companies and Kraft Heinz who will utilise Pulpex sustainable packaging for specific brands.
+It has also leveraged key partnerships with the likes of CMPC, BASF, Stora Enso and Solenis.

 The Pulpex technology is not only capable of producing bottles for a variety of market applications, from homecare and personal care products to alcoholic and non-alcoholic beverages and liquid foods, it is also customisable by size and shape.
 Embossing, labeling and coloured pigments are all available to fit brand needs.

-Our goal is to make Pulpex one of the most valuable sustainable packaging firms by 2025.
+The goal is to displace around 2bn glass or plastic bottles per year by 2028 and in doing so, make Pulpex one of the most valuable sustainable packaging firms in the world.

 Watch our Showcase Film here.